 In Rawls' view, fairness of social and economic inequalities is ruled by FEO, meanwhile goodness comes from DP.
-Specifically, DP poses an additional condition to be verified to make social and economic inequalities legitimate, that is, "... social institutions be arranged so that any inequalities of wealth and income work to the advantage of those who will be worst off.
-The difference principle requires, that is, that financial inequalities be to everyone's advantage, and specifically to the greatest advantage of those advantaged least" (Wenar 2012).
+Specifically, DP poses an additional condition to be verified to make social and economic inequalities legitimate, by which social institutions be arranged so that financial inequalities are to everyone's advantage, and specifically, to the greatest advantage of those advantaged least (Wenar 2012).

 Remarkably, to the extent that income inequalities are said to be good if generating benefits for the whole population, and especially for the worst-off, Rawlsian meritocracy takes into account the consequences of inequalities, besides their origins (i.e., responsibilities or circumstances).
-Even more, as merit is defined by considering social consequences of inequalities, not just individual ones, DP is meant to be a threat to methodological individualism characterizing most of the standard economic theory.
+As such, the theory of justice as fairness goes definitely beyond the idea of equalizing opportunities.
+Also, as merit is defined by considering social consequences of inequalities, not just individual ones, DP is meant to be a threat to methodological individualism characterizing most of the standard economic theory.